leleviola/arp/README.md

 ## Repository Architecture

 This github package contains **drone_sim** folder that is the main folder.
 Insided that there are:
-* build: Contains the CMake file and the file list
-* library: Contains all the libraies created by the developers for the progrms implementation
 * logfiles: contains all the file opened during the software implementation to check the application state
 * All processes.c